My father was a difficult man to love.

 But ask anyone who knew him and they’ll tell you he was an equally difficult man to hate.
 It just wasn’t possible to be angry with him for too long.
 And there was bloody good reason for this.

 They say to forgive is divine, but from my father I learned that asking for forgiveness was a far greater act.
 And he lived by this philosophy, being the first to acknowledge his mistakes and be humble enough to say he is sorry.
 And in that humility, I saw a powerful man.

 Unlike most women, I wouldn’t call him my first love or that I fell in love with someone just like my Daddy.
 Instead, I saw my father as a force to be reckoned with.
-He was always this giant, larger-than-life presence in my life.
+He was always this giant, larger-than-life presence.
 I saw a titan; a god-like figure who had the power to stand in the way of everything I wanted.
 To take him on, I too would have to become a giant.

 And so began a lifelong rebellion of broken rules and having it no other way than my own.
 Our battles were of epic proportions, putting even the Olympians to shame.
 His voice would bellow out commands for everyone in a 5-mile radius to hear.
 I was having none of it.

 What we both probably failed to realize at the time was something the rest of the family would constantly point out to us over the years; we are exactly alike.
 My father and I were twin flames.
 We were born with the same fiery spirits and that means nothing could bring us down.